MattM1114/learner_AI/README.md

 # learner_AI
- this is our project for enterpurship day
+ this is our project for enterpurship day.